openvino-dev-samples/langchain.openvino/README.md

 # langchain.openvino
-This experimental sample shows how to implement a text generation model with OpenVINO runtime and LangChain.
+This experimental sample shows how to implement embedding and text generation model with OpenVINO runtime and LangChain.

 ## Requirements

-- Linux, Windows, MacOS
+- Linux, Windows
-- Python >= 3.8.0
+- Python >= 3.9.0
 - CPU or GPU compatible with OpenVINO.
-- RAM: 32GB
+- RAM: >= 16GB
-- vRAM: >=16GB
+- vRAM: >= 8GB

 ## Install the requirements